datawire/datawire-common/docs/baker/source/deployment.rst

 Service instances that want to be dynamically accessible will use watson to advertise their presence to the datawire directory.
-Watson must run colocated on the same machine/vm as the service instance.
+Watson must run co-located on the same machine/VM as the service instance.
 Watson will periodically check the health of the service instance and register its location and status with the directory.